ekmagiccat/ParkApi.Solution/README.md

 <span style="color: rgb(3, 132, 252); font-style: italic;">GET</span> /api/parks

+- Specify the page parameter to see a list of parks.

+### Pagination

 - Returns a list of 5 parks per page.

-### Pagination

 - To navigate between pages and see more park items, enter the page size parameter.
 - Example: `http://localhost:5000/api/parks?page=2`